Bond University

 Note: This program is not available to graduates of Bond's Bachelor of Project Management.
 Students should consider taking the Master of Project Innovation as an alternative.

-If you don't currently hold the required academic qualifications, there are alternative pathways.
 You may use prior work experience to apply for entry into this program.
-To do so, you will need to provide documentation of your employment history, including a statement from your employer about your position, time in the role and a brief overview of the role you performed.
+To do so, you will need to provide documentation of your employment history, including providing a statement from your employer about your position, time in the role and a brief overview of the role you performed.

 Recognition of Prior Learning